 While Lucy (Sandra Bullock) was the main character of the story, I like Jack (Pullman)’s side-story, where he told his father that he didn’t want to continue doing their family business anymore, instead, he wanted to start his own.
 A skilled carpenter and furniture designer, Jack decided to do his side business full-time.
 Relate much? :)

 And then there’s Lucy’s closing lines, of course, forever engraved in our minds.
 “So I had planned to marry Peter, but I married Jack instead.
 I guess my father was right.
 Life doesn’t always turn out the way you planned.
 But Jack, Jack gave me the best gift, a stamp in my passport.
 He took me to Florence for our honeymoon.
 I guess you can say he gave me the world.”

 This one’s maybe too heavy for Christmas because there’s a bit of a tragic death in there (it’s not like you don’t already know what happened).
 But even with that significant plot twist, the story had a lot of happy and funny and heartwarming moments.

-Not to mention, Rachel McAdams and Eric Bana’s chemistry onscreen was just undeniable, and who doesn’t like a love story with a bit of time travel?
+Not to mention, Rachel McAdams and Eric Bana.
+Also, who doesn’t like a love story with a bit of time travel?

 What inspires me